dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-executemultiplerequest-get-you.md

 What this says is:

 1. We want to Insert a Contact, output its account number.
-2. We want to Delete a contact.
-This is regardless of whether any previous statements succeed or fail - as this statement is in a seperate batch (indicated by the GO keyword, which is used as a batch seperator)
+2. Then in a second "batch" of sql statements - we want to Delete a contact.
+The second batch needs to execute regardless of any problem or outcome from the first batch - (The GO keyword is used as a batch seperator in T-SQL)

 What this translates into is: